This is the third – and so far, last – installment of The Black Queen saga. It was first posted back in 2007.

 “You still have the nerve to ask?
 It was the first and the last time you mocked me, Sean Prescott!
 Since you won’t tell me what really happened last night, there’s only thing I can do: you and me… we’re done!
 Find yourself a new girlfriend!”

-She left him gasping in pain for the rough treatment inflicted on his genitals, and went looking for someone to talk about her miseries.
+She left him gasping in pain for the rough treatment inflicted on his genitals and went looking for someone to talk about her miseries.
 That someone went by the name of Veronica Hollingsworth.

 Due to a series of basic genetic mix-ups, Veronica Hollingsworth wasn’t exactly a pretty sight.
 This was made quite clear on the day she was born.
 She was a chubby baby with a porcupine-like face, long fingers and a pair of big brown liquid eyes that gave her a sort of extraterrestrial aura.
-The doctor who delivered her claimed she was the ugliest child he had ever seen and everyone else agreed, including the mother who thought that seventeen hours of intense child labour shouldn’t have gone to waste on such a strange-looking creature.
+The doctor who delivered her claimed she was the ugliest child he had ever seen and everyone else agreed, including the mother who thought that seventeen hours of intense child labor shouldn’t have gone to waste on such a strange-looking creature.
 Bridget Hollingsworth felt kind of nauseous when she held her daughter for the first time and, right on the spot, gave her the name Veronica out of sheer contempt: after all, it was the name of her mother-in-law, the only woman who she truly hated with all her heart…

 Veronica’s childhood was far from joyful.
-She was the laughing stock at kindergarten and kept on being so until adolescence, a period when the sudden burst of hormones brought a flow of unexpected metamorphosis to every one she knew.
+She was the laughing stock at kindergarten and kept on being so until adolescence, a period when the sudden burst of hormones brought a flow of unexpected metamorphosis to everyone she knew.
 At that time, when the high school corridors served as runways for never-ending parades of acne mutants, she didn’t feel bad about herself at all.

 So, unlike her early expectations, it was in that transition period of her life that she managed to blend in and meet a lot of interesting people.
-Amber was one of them and, despite their differences – not only physical, but also psychological – they soon became intimate friends.
+Amber was one of them and, despite their differences – not only physical but also psychological – they soon became intimate friends.
 It was that intimacy that convinced Veronica to skip her last class and accept to have lunch with her red-haired friend in the nearest mall, a place where they could eat greasy hamburgers and tons of French fries until their bellies burst.

 When Veronica arrived at the mall’s main entrance, Amber was already there waiting for her.
-One could tell by her sad eyes that she had clearly been fighting the need to cry, and that was the prelude of something very serious.
+One could tell by her sad eyes that she had clearly been fighting the need to cry, and that was the prelude to something very serious.

 “I’m here.” said the plump girl giving her a colossal hug.
 “What happened?”